Falven/Open-Data-Analysis/docs/5_configuring_a_jupyter_hub.md

 kubectl get pod

 #If you see any pods in a CrashLoopBackOff state, for example, an image puller, check the logs for the pod.
-kubectl logs hook-image-puller-8gjqm -n my-aks-name -c image-pull-singleuser
+kubectl logs <hook-image-puller-...> -n <my-aks-name> -c image-pull-singleuser

 # If you see an error like: exec /bin/sh: exec format error, ensure that your container architecture matches that required by the K8s cluster.
-kubectl get nodes -o=jsonpath='{.items[*].status.nodeInfo.architecture}' docker inspect myacr.azurecr.io/interpreter:latest | grep Architecture
+kubectl get nodes -o=jsonpath='{.items[*].status.nodeInfo.architecture}' docker inspect <myacrname>.azurecr.io/singleuser:3.2.1 | grep Architecture

 # Find the public IP of our proxy to access our hub
 kubectl get service proxy-public